Eurocom-I and my descendants

 The software

-As I have no idea if I will build the boards yet, I haven't even started about thinking about the software.
-For the SC/MP alone I would already have to build my own assembler and disassembler.
+As I have no idea if I will build the boards yet, so I haven't even started about thinking about the software.
+And that does include the equations for the GALs.
+For the SC/MP and 8052/08552 I would also have to build my own assembler and disassembler for them.The EurocomZ80 or possible other versions

 You can email me here.